forgeproject/forgeproject.github.io/tutorials.md

 - [Dig Deep Guide](./dig-deep.html) — progression, mining, and survival tips for Dig Deep mode
 - [Survival Guide](./survival.html) — combat, crafting, and base defense for Survival mode

-Want to script custom gameplay instead of just playing it?
-Start with the [Scripting Reference](./scripting.html) for map triggers and logic, or the [Lua Reference](./lua-docs.html) for full mods.

 ---

 {% include site-footer.md %}